 A typical group structure sees shareholders buy shares in a listed parent company which trades on a stock exchange.

-However, this is a parent company doesn’t necessarily perform all the activities and business of the group.
+This is a parent company which doesn’t necessarily perform all the activities and business of the group.

 - Domino’s Pizza Group PLC owns a company called DPG Holdings Ltd, a private limited company which acts as an intermediate holding company.